 Far from being just a party island, Bali has grown up and graduated.
-It offers great surf, beautiful beaches, jungle and rice paddies, delicious food, great beach clubs and a thriving start-up community attracted to the good internet connectivity, a developed ecosystem and warm weather all year round.
+It offers great surf, some of the best beaches in Indonesian, jungle and rice paddies, delicious food, great beach clubs and a thriving start-up community attracted to the good internet connectivity, a developed ecosystem and warm weather all year round.

 In the case of the Intercontinental Resort, I was wrong.
 The Resort wowed me with fabulously personalized service, beautiful facilities, lush well-manicured grounds and deliciously fresh food.
 Did I mention the beach was very pretty too?
 There you go.
 Read on for the low-down.

 On this occasion I went to for an easy and affordable weekend stay with the objective of visiting some of the wineries.
 Accommodation was secondary to location and price so we were initially booked at the Holiday Inn Resort.
 Upon arrival, past midnight on a Friday, they told us that our room, “Had a problem”.